 4-H members enrolled in Sewing - Wearable and Consumer Clothing are eligible to participate in the county Fashion Revue.
-Sewing - Wearable

 - 1. Pre-registration is required. - 2.
 Preliminary judging is held the Monday one week prior to the Vanderburgh County Fair.
-Registration is 8:00-9:00am with judging beginning at 9:00am. - 3.
-Presentation of awards and public viewing are held the evening of judging at 7:00pm. - 4.
-Best-Dressed in grades 3-7 will be selected as follows: - If there are five or more entries per grade, three Best-Dressed ribbons will be awarded. - If number of entries per grade is less than five, the number of Best-Dressed ribbons will be at the judges' discretion. - 5.
-Best-Dressed in grades 8-12 will be selected as follows: - If there are five or more entries per category, three Best-Dressed ribbons will be awarded. - If number of entries per category is less than five, the number of Best-Dressed ribbons will be at the judges' discretion. - 6.
-Best-Dressed winners do NOT necessarily advance to the Indiana State Fair.
+Registration and judging will be in the morning. - 3.
+Presentation of awards and public viewing are held the evening of judging. - 4.
+Awards will be selected as follows: - If there are five or more entries per division/category, three Best-Dressed ribbons will be awarded. - If the number of entries per grade is less than five, the number of Best-Dressed ribbons will be at the judges' discretion. - 5.
+Best-Dressed winners do NOT necessarily advance to the Indiana State Fair. - 6.
+Consumer Clothing notebooks are not required for Fashion Revue.

-Consumer Clothing